SquadFM/Squad-Field-Manual/README.md

 * KPM - Kills Per Minute

 * LAT - Light Anti-Tank
+* LAV - LAV-25 (Light Armored Vehicle), an eight-wheeled amphibious armored reconnaissance vehicle used by US Army/Marines
-* LAW - M72-LAW, US-specific LAT weapon
+* LAW - Light Anti-Tank Weapon; M72-LAW, US-specific LAT weapon
 * Leapfrogging - One fireteam advances while the other fireteam covers them
 * LEL - Laughing extra loud, Sarcastic lol
 * Lima Charlie - Loud and Clear (as a response when someone asks on the radio how you read them)